Nueva Jerusalén, Ecuador Sanitation Project

 two of the ewb temple team members completing water quality tests from a nearby stream.

-After completing household surveys, developing base maps of the households of interest, and collecting water quality data, we are excited to begin developing designs for latrines that are best suited for their environment and needs.
+After completing household surveys, developing base maps of the households of interest, and collecting water quality data, we were excited to begin developing designs for latrines that are best suited for their environment and needs.

 conducting site surveys in the community.